We're live on Product Hunt right now! Come support our launch

 Metabase is a BI platform with the option to host on-premise or on the cloud.
 It prides itself on being low-code, with no knowledge of SQL required to build charts and dashboards.
 Its embedding product, Metabase Embedded, supports static or “interactive” embedding via iframe.

-With interactive embedding, your end users essentially get the full BI tool right there in your application.
+With interactive embedding, your end users get the full BI tool in your application.
 That’s a powerful thing, but could be overwhelming, especially if they don’t have a background in analytics.
-Getting familiar with a full BI tool has a steep learning curve.
+Familiarity with a full BI tool requires a steep learning curve.

 However, for basic queries, Metabase is known for its user-friendly interface.
 It can also process complex data through SQL scripts and interactive visualizations.
-But non-technical users say it’s much more difficult to get actionable insights on complex data.
+But non-technical users say getting actionable insights on complex data is much more difficult.

 What users say about Metabase